-Mountain gorillas inhabit the Virunga conservation area of Bwindi and Mgahinga national park in Uganda, Volcanoes national park in Rwanda and Virunga national park in Congo at the mountain slopes of the Virunga massif volcanoes.
-All of the three countries charge different prices for trekking mountain gorillas and the experience is worth it, a gorilla permit in Uganda costs $600, in Congo the cost is $450 and $1500 in Rwanda.
-There are various accommodation sectors you can choose to sleep in depending on the area where you booked the permit.
+There are so many interesting facts about mountain gorillas in Africa.
+Mountain gorillas inhabit the Virunga Conservation Area and Bwindi Impenetrable National Park.
+Three parks share the Virunga area and these are Mgahinga Gorilla National Park in Uganda, Volcanoes National Park in Rwanda and Virunga National Park in Congo.
+They all lie at the mountain slopes of the Virunga Massif Volcanoes.
+These three countries charge different prices for trekking mountain gorillas but the experience is worth it.
+A gorilla permit in Uganda costs $600, $400 in Congo and $1500 in Rwanda.

 Mountain Gorilla Facts

 There are slightly more than 1000 mountain gorillas in the whole world.

 Male mountain gorillas outweigh female mountain gorillas.
 The males can weigh up to 180 kilograms and the females weigh only about 90 kilograms.

 When mountain gorillas are born, the babies are very weak and weigh about 4 pounds.
 They are taken care of by their mothers and cling to their backs up to 3-4 years of age.
 They survive on their mother’s milk until they become mature.

 Female mountain gorillas start getting pregnant at the age of 10 years and they bear 2-6 offsprings in a lifetime.
 Their gestation period is 8-9 months.